-The IRS published new “frequently asked questions” (FAQs) for qualifying intermediaries / withholding foreign partnerships / withholding foreign trusts (QI/WP/WT).
+The IRS today announced that it has published new “frequently asked questions” (FAQs) concerning qualified intermediaries / withholding foreign partnerships / withholding foreign trusts (QI/WP/WT) on a FATCA webpage.

 © 2018 KPMG LLP, a Delaware limited liability partnership and the U.S. member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.KPMG International Cooperative (“KPMG International”) is a Swiss entity.